GPS Maps for Mexico

 [Update: January, 2011]

-A recent Overland Journal article describes an exciting new option for digital GPS maps for Baja.
-I haven't tried it yet, but this seems like the way to go for my next Baja trip!
-GoTrekkers.com is selling a DVD of 1:50,000 topo maps for Baja that works with Memory Map software.
+An Overland Journal article describes what appears to be the best option so far for digital GPS maps of Baja.
+I haven't tried Memory Map yet, but it definitely seems worth looking into!
+GoTrekkers.com sells a DVD of 1:50,000 topo maps for Baja that works with Memory Map software.

 OziExplorer

-I've successfully used digital Mexican government "INEGI" maps calibrated to use with OziExplorer software on my little circa-2002 Fujitsu P1120 notebook computer.
+I've successfully used digital Mexican government "INEGI" maps, and scanned copies of Landon Crumpton's book Baja Almanac with OziExplorer software on my notebook computer.
+The latter is not recommended.

-I bought these OziExplorer-georeferenced map image files from from a company called BiciMapas, which sells digital scanned-in INEGI maps.
-I bought all four of their Mexico 1:250,000 map sets (all of Mexico).
-BiciMapas also sells more detailed (1:50,000) maps.
+I bought these OziExplorer-georeferenced map image (raster) files from from a company called BiciMapas , which sells digital scanned-in INEGI maps.
+I bought all four of their Mexico 1:250,000 raster map sets (all of Mexico).
+BiciMapas also sells more detailed (1:50,000) raster maps, as well as the Garmin-format vector maps mentioned above.

-Compare my GPS track log (green highlight) overlaid on these two maps of the San Rafael area of Baja California.
-My track aligns almost perfectly with the first map (INEGI 1:250,000 scale).
-The second map is from Landon Crumpton's Baja Almanac, which shows many more wonderful details, but unfortunately they're not accurately positioned.
+Compare my GPS track log (green highlight) overlaid on the following maps of the San Rafael area of Baja California.
+My track aligns almost perfectly with the first two maps (BiciMapas Mexico GPS Atlas, and INEGI 1:250,000 scale).
+The third map image is from Landon Crumpton's Baja Almanac , which shows many more wonderful details, but unfortunately they're not accurately positioned enough for GPS use.
 You can see how my GPS track overlay reveals gross misalignment problems.

 INEGI map, 1:250,000 scale (San Rafael, BC)